arillo/meteor-flow-router-helpers/Readme.md

 ```

 ## Changelog:
+    0.5.0 - Add linkTo custom content block.
+Allow use of pathFor & urlFor on the server
     0.4.6 - Add hashbang option to pathFor
     0.4.4 - added currentRouteName helper
     0.4.3 - added param helper